 While Havana was an impressive city — some called it the “Latin Las Vegas” — money that didn’t go straight into Batista’s pockets ended up with foreign investors.
 This hedonistic atmosphere was also rife with signs of poverty, such as rampant prostitution and mafia activity.
 While foreign businesses and mobsters remained loyal to Batista, revolutionary sentiment rose among the poor and middle class, who longed to bring the economic control to the Cuban people.

 Since the 1959 revolution, led by Fidel Castro and Che Guevara, Cuba has been a socialist republic.
 The island of less than 12 million people is one of the last remaining socialist countries in the world.
-Though multiple political parties exist in Cuba, the Communist Party of Cuba is the only one allowed to rule.
-It should also be noted that while it is legal for the other political parties to express their ideas, they are not permitted to campaign or conduct any anti-communist activities.
-The Communist Party is dedicated to the creation of a socialist society, but by 2010, even Fidel Castro publicly stated that the communist economic model no longer works for Cuba.
+The Communist Party of Cuba is the only one allowed to rule. and is dedicated to the creation of a socialist society, but by 2010, even Fidel Castro publicly stated that the communist economic model no longer works for Cuba.

 The government in Cuba controls more than 90 percent of the country’s economy, rationing worker’s salaries in exchange for the free healthcare, education, and low cost transportation and housing.
 The housing available to most Cubans, however, is not in good condition.
 In the capital city of Havana, over 1 million housing units are considered substandard.
 By the Cuban government’s own estimation they have around 6,000 houses too few.
 Many Cubans are currently living in shelters.

 The Cuban people are completely reliant on the government to provide healthcare, housing, food, and other basic needs.
-But the government has proved quite inefficient in some areas, which has led many Cubans take matters into their own hands.
-Cubans who own informal businesses – such as a handyman service – can capitalize on the government’s shortcomings.
+But the government has not been efficient enough in some areas, which has led many Cubans take matters into their own hands.
+Cubans who own informal businesses — such as a handyman service – can capitalize on the government’s shortcomings.
 Some choose to run their small businesses without the complicated government license and heavy tax, and thus risk being shut down if caught.

 These two countries would continue to support each other throughout the 20th century: the Soviet Union negotiated with the United States to prevent it from invading Cuba during the Missile Crisis, and Cuba served as a strong Cold War ally for the Soviets.
 Economically, the Soviet Union picked up the slack for Cuba, investing billions of dollars in Cuba’s infrastructure, industry, and military.